AndrejaCH/Wine_Quality_Analysis/README.md

 </p>

-### The quality rating for red wine is slightly lower than for white wine
+***The quality rating for red wine is slightly lower than for white wine.***

-What level of acidity is associated with the highest quality?
+### What level of acidity is associated with the highest quality?

-In order to effectively answer this question I categorized pH values in the following categories: <br>
+Sometimes data points require categorization in order to perform data analysis and effectively answer questions.
+For this answer I categorized pH values in the following categories:  <br>
 High acidity level: 2.72 - 3.11<br>
 Moderate High acidity level: 3.12 - 3.21<br>
 Medium acidity level: 3.22 - 3.21<br>
 Low acidity level: 3.33 - 4.01<br>

-***Low level of acidity receives the highest mean quality rating.***

 <p align="center">
 <img src="Visuals/pH.PNG" width="25%" height="25%"> </p>